Saturday, April 14, 2012

 1. Brown 1 LB ground beef & one large chopped onion –OR- two smaller ones; drain.

-(Don’t be afraid there’s too much onion, everytime I make this my first thought is “Why don’t I make this more often?” and my second thought is always “Wish I’d added more chopped onion”)
+Don’t be afraid there’s too much onion, everytime I make this my first thought is “Why don’t I make this more often?” and my second thought is always “Wish I’d added more chopped onion”

 3. Boil 1 cup (uncooked) macaroni to desired softness, drain, plop the pasta back in the pot—add in the soup mixture from the first pot.
 Cover & put on low heat and let it heat together for a couple minutes.
 You’re done!

-(By the way, as much as I love this stuff it’s even better with some VERY crusty bread—that makes all the difference.
-I usually heat up a can of green beans too, just to soften the guilt a little from all that carb-on-carb action.) . . .
+By the way, as much as I love this stuff it’s even better with some VERY crusty bread—that makes all the difference.
+I usually heat up a can of green beans too, just to soften the guilt a little from all that carb-on-carb action.. . .

 Well, if you’re scratching your head right now & thinking “Did I really just read some hillbilly’s recipe for Hamburger Helper?”
 I don’t blame you—but take it from a single guy (and former Hamburger Helper expert), this concoction tastes a whole lot better.
-And on a cold, rainy Saturday like today where you want something hot to eat, but you can’t really cook & you don’t feel like going out…this works.
-Smile

 Sunday, April 1, 2012